johnnyreilly/throttle-requests-react-hook/README.md

 The `useThrottleRequests` hook returns 2 properties:

-- `throttle` - a `ThrottledProgress<TData>` that contains how far through the number of requests being made we are including the responses and errors obtained.
+- `throttle` - a `ThrottledProgress<TData>` that contains the following data:
   - `totalRequests` - the number of requests that will be made
   - `errors` - the errors that came from failed requests
   - `values` - the responses that came from successful requests
-  - `percentageLoaded` - a value between 0 and 100 which represents the percentage of request that have been completed (whether successfully or not)
+  - `percentageLoaded` - a value between 0 and 100 which represents the percentage of requests that have been completed (whether successfully or not)
   - `loading` - whether the throttle is currently processing requests

 - `updateThrottle` - an object which exposes 3 functions: